Authorization

 Custom Routes

-By default, there is no authentication or authorization control on the custom routes.
+By default, there is no authentication or authorization control on custom routes.
 If you need to restrict access to a custom route, you can use the <CanAccess>

 component.
 Remember to check the authentication status before with <Authenticated>